DKiloDesigns/CreatorFlow/docs/_ai_journals/entries/2025-10-12_rebranding_session_journal.md

 - For future rebranding efforts, a more sophisticated automated asset management tool could streamline logo and favicon updates.

 ## Current Context:
-All text and visual rebranding for "CreatorFlow" to "floai.studio" is complete.
+All text and visual rebranding for "floai.studio" to "CreatorFlow Studio" is complete.
 The application's core branding elements have been updated across code, configuration, and documentation.
 EternalZORD needs to be manually started to allow for re-anchoring.

 ## Next Session's Starting Point:
 - User will need to manually start EternalZORD.
 Then, I will proceed with the reanchoring and finally push all changes to the remote repository.